-We have audited the accompanying consolidated balance sheet of Eltek Ltd. and subsidiaries (the "Company") as of December 31, 2022 and 2021, the related consolidated statements of comprehensive income, shareholders' equity, and cash flows, for the three years ended December 31, 2022, and the related notes (collectively referred to as the "financial statements").
+We have audited, before the effects of the adjustments to retrospectively apply the change in accounting discussed in Note 2.U and Note 14 to the consolidated financial statements, the consolidated balance sheet of Eltek Ltd. and subsidiaries (the "Company") as of December 31, 2023, related consolidated statements of comprehensive income, shareholders' equity, and cash flows, for the years ended December 31, 2023 and 2022, and the related notes (collectively referred to as the "financial statements") (the 2023 and 2022 financial statements before the effects of the retrospective adjustments discussed in Note 2.U and Note 14 to the financial statements are not presented herein).
+In our opinion, the 2023 and 2022 financial statements, before the effects of the adjustments to retrospectively apply the change in accounting as described in Note 2.U and Note 14 to the financial statements, present fairly, in all material respects, the financial position of the Company as of December 31, 2023, and the results of its operations and its cash flows for the years ended December 31, 2023 and 2022, in conformity with accounting principles generally accepted in the United States of America.

-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2022 and 2021, and the results of its operations and its cash flows for the three years ended December 31, 2022, in conformity with U.S. generally accepted accounting principles.
+We were not engaged to audit, review, or apply any procedures to the adjustments to retrospectively apply the change in accounting as described in Note 2.U and Note 14 to the financial statements, and accordingly, we do not express an opinion or any other form of assurance about whether such retrospective adjustments are appropriate and have been properly applied.
+Those retrospective adjustments were audited by other auditors.